mborysiak-sp/FinalWorld/README.md

-A simple variation on Game of Life made for objective programming at University.
+A variation of Game of Life made for objective programming at University.